 Four values (K22, K23, K32, and K33) of a typical 6x6 matrix for foundation stiffness may be generated by the program for a range of loading or deformation.
 These values can be used to model nonlinear foundation springs in the analysis of the superstructure.

 LPILE has the capability to perform push-over analyses and can study the pile behavior after the development of plastic hinges (yielding).
 New control features have been added for Pushover Analyses and users can see output plots of Shear vs Pushover Deflection and Bending Moment vs Pushover Deflection.

-Pile bending moment, shear force, mobilized sectional properties, or curvature of piles under each load case, and more are outputted for each example.
+Lateral deflection, pile bending moment, shear force, mobilized sectional properties, or curvature of piles under each load case, and more are outputted for each model.

 Detailed printer-friendly generated output files report all influencing parameters used for computation of internally generated p-y curves, deflection, bending moment, shear, mobilized soil reaction, moment-curvature, interaction diagram, and more, with the option to to export all results into Microsoft Excel.